Jason Heyward Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The Reds have the 25th-ranked team ERA across all league pitching staffs (4.69).
+- The Reds' 4.66 team ERA ranks 25th across all league pitching staffs.

-- Reds pitchers combine to surrender 138 total home runs at a clip of 1.3 per game (fifth-most in baseball).
+- Reds pitchers combine to allow the fifth-most home runs in baseball (140 total, 1.3 per game).

+- Ashcraft (5-7) takes the mound for the Reds in his 20th start of the season.
+He's put together a 5.64 ERA in 99 2/3 innings pitched, with 74 strikeouts.

-- His last appearance came on Sunday against the Arizona Diamondbacks, when the right-hander tossed four innings, surrendering three earned runs while giving up eight hits.
+- In his most recent appearance on Tuesday, the righty threw 5 1/3 innings against the Milwaukee Brewers, allowing two earned runs while surrendering five hits.

-- The 29-year-old has a 7.20 ERA and 7.3 strikeouts per nine innings in 17 games this season, while allowing a batting average of .319 to his opponents.
+- The 25-year-old has an ERA of 5.64, with 6.7 strikeouts per nine innings, in 19 games this season.
+Opponents have a .284 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.